 In January 2019 I met a friend at the 19th Ave and Chandler Blvd trail head for a 14-mile hike of the National Trail that runs east-west along the spine of mountains that up South Mountain Park.

-As we meandered through Lost Ranch on our way to the ridgeline shortly after daybreak, my hiking partner began to ask me questions about it.
+Shortly after daybreak, we meandered through Lost Ranch on our way to the ridgeline.
+My hiking partner began asking me questions about it.
 I had few answers.
-We took a few pics before we continued on.
+We took a few pics before continuing on.

 Some of the myths about Lost Ranch in South Mountain Park

 Excerpts from online discussion boards: